 Confirm that the placement or stacking of containers is stable and that containers are not deformed under load, or likely to fall.

-Determine that as low as reasonably are used in the placement of the higher activity waste containers in the storage area.
+Determine that as low as reasonably achievable considerations are used in the placement of the higher activity waste containers in the storage area.

 Check that the storage area is posted in accordance with 10 CFR Part 20 requirements.